-Every time I’d take a hands-on photography workshop where attendees can photograph live models, more often than not those models are young women.
+Every time I’d take a hands-on photography workshop where attendees could photograph live models, more often than not those models were young women.
 Nothing wrong with that, but I’ve always photographed men and, really, mostly individuals from the LGBTQ+ community, including activists, artists, and friends.
 I’ve covered the community for almost twenty years now and made wonderful friends and supporters along the way.

 I hope I’ll be able to photograph people again, in a post-Covid time.
 I hope that I’ll be able to photograph and see my friends again, in person.
 But until that’s possible, here are a few #tbt portraits of men: